Great Architecture and Performances

 Andrássy Avenue also offers plenty of cafés and restaurants, if you feel like having a hot drink with a cake or something more substantial.

-The beautiful Drechsler Palace opposite the Opera House today is the home of the Hungarian Ballet Institute.
+The beautiful Drechsler Palace opposite the Opera House today is the home of the Hungarian Ballet Institute (planned to be turned into a luxury hotel in the near future).

-The Ferenc Liszt Academy of Music offers an alternative to a night at the opera.
+The recently renovated Ferenc Liszt Academy of Music offers an alternative to a night at the opera.

 It has a large concert hall with excellent acoustics.
 Besides its classical music performances, the Art Nouveau building represents another good example of Budapest’s great architecture.